 For development of treepoem, when there’s a new BWIPP release:

-- Run make_data.py from the root of the repo to update the barcode types that treepoem knows about.
+Run ./make_data.py to update the barcode types that treepoem knows about.

 Release history Release notifications | RSS feed